 This is even easier to do with the internet.
 You can easily create discount codes — or codes for free shipping or another perk your customers will value — for each channel you use.

-Gathering data is the first step.
+Gathering data by tracking conversions is the first step.
 What you do with the data is key.
 If you need help getting from information to action steps, we can help.
-Contact us.
+Contact us to get started.